-Textual de-duplication is a fundamental task for curating the large text corpora that support the deep learning revolution. \cite{lee2021deduplicating} review the de-duplication literature, providing evidence that duplication in training datasets is widespread: e.g. \citet{dodge2021documenting} find up to 14.4\% of test examples of various standard benchmarks verbatim in C4 and \citet{bandy2021addressing} document that the Books Corpus \citep{zhu2015aligning} - used in training BERT \citep{devlin2018bert}, GPT \citep{brown2020language}, and other large language models - contains 4,255 unique books and 2,930 books that are exactly duplicated at least once.
+\textbf{De-Duplication:} Textual de-duplication is a fundamental task for curating the large text corpora that support the deep learning revolution. \cite{lee2021deduplicating} review the de-duplication literature, providing evidence that duplication in training datasets is widespread: e.g. \citet{dodge2021documenting} find up to 14.4\% of test examples of various standard benchmarks verbatim in C4 and \citet{bandy2021addressing} document that the Books Corpus \citep{zhu2015aligning} - used in training BERT \citep{devlin2018bert}, GPT \citep{brown2020language}, and other large language models - contains 4,255 unique books and 2,930 books that are exactly duplicated at least once.

 \cite{lee2021deduplicating} document that models trained on deduplicated data regenerate approximately 10 times less training data, and \cite{kandpal2022deduplicating} find a superlinear relationship between the number of times a sequence is present in training data and regeneration, with a sequence present 10 times being regenerated 1000 times more often than a sequence present once. \cite{carlini2022quantifying} find that the likelihood of a model generating exact continuations from the training data scales with model size, training data duplicates, and prefix length.
 This could raise plagiarism risks \citep{lee2022language}.

 There is also a literature showing that duplicates adversely affect downstream tasks. \cite{schofield2017quantifying} study the impact of text duplication on semantic models, documenting that substantial overrepresentation can overwhelm meaningful topical patterns. \cite{allamanis2019adverse} show that duplication in code datasets worsens performance on code understanding. \cite{liu2022note} show that de-duplication of an open electronic health record database significantly improves clinical natural language processing models.
 Moreover, when training LMs that can consult a massive external database - as in a retrieval enhanced transformer language setup \citep{borgeaud2022improving} - test set leakage becomes a particularly salient concern. \citet{borgeaud2022improving} conclude: ``Further work is yet needed to better understand the role of test set leakage in the performance of LMs.''